It was a really dark time for the Rebellion.

 - The executives when they mandated the script rewrite.

-- Getting Crap Past the Radar: The whole Mermeia sequence is basically the space-age version of a Rated-X porn video, and the special was geared towards family members.
-Apparently, it was intended to be more explicit to be a porn tape, but the CBS censors said no.
+- Getting Crap Past the Radar: The whole Mermeia sequence is basically the space-age version of a Rated-X porn video, on a special that was supposed to be family friendly.
+Apparently, it was intended to be more explicitly a porn tape, but the CBS censors said no.

-- Informed Ability: Darth Vader tells Boba Fett he's "the best bounty hunter in the galaxy," but he does nothing in the short, and if Luke hadn't been Too Dumb to Live he'd have noticed Boba's Dastardly Whiplash behavior.
+- Informed Ability: Darth Vader tells Boba Fett he's "the best bounty hunter in the galaxy", but he does nothing in the short to merit such praise, and if Luke hadn't been Too Dumb to Live he'd have noticed Boba's Dastardly Whiplash behavior.

 - Kick the Dog: The Imperial trooper ripping Lumpy's stuffed bantha's head off.